Bezzy/php_app/README.md

 # Config

-Database credentials can be change in ./config/config.php
+Database credentials can be changed in ./config/config.php

 # TODO